- Users have reported that they could not find the install button in Microsoft Store, also known as Windows Store.

 - Open Microsoft Store and confirm that the install button is back in Library.

-Here’s how to run the secondary app and reset Store’s cache:
+Here’s how to run the secondary app and reset Store’s cache to try and get the download button back:

 - In the Windows Search bar, type WSreset.